SomethingNewUK/party-constitution/financial-scheme.md

 ## Grants

-1.18 Alexander Hilton will ensure that any grants from the Commission to the party are spent in accordance with the conditions of grant imposed by the Commission.
+1.18 Raymond James Smith will ensure that any grants from the Commission to the party are spent in accordance with the conditions of grant imposed by the Commission.
 We agree to cooperate with any associated audit requirements specified by the Commission.

 ## Changes to registered details